Hydrosamueldc/IBM-Data-Science-Professional-Certificate/07_Data_Analysis_with_Python/Importing_Datasets/lab2/lab2.md

 **Dataset Source:**
-Filtered and modified version of the original dataset on Kaggle (licensed under Database Contents License v1.0) Laptop Price Prediction using specifications![https://www.kaggle.com/datasets/arnabchaki/laptop-price-prediction?resource=download]
+Filtered and modified version of the original dataset on Kaggle (licensed under Database Contents License v1.0)

+Laptop Price Prediction using specifications
+You can download the original dataset from Kaggle  [Laptop Price Prediction Dataset](https://www.kaggle.com/datasets/arnabchaki/laptop-price-prediction?resource=download).

 ### **Attributes in the Dataset**